sjTheSahilJoseph/.dotfiles/README.md

 ## Microsoft Office 2021
    1. Download and Install Microsoft Office.

-## OneDrive
+## Dropbox
-   1. Install and Setup OneDrive but don't merge with computer.
+   1. Install and Setup Dropbox but don't merge with computer.
 Keep it seperate.
+   2. Remove (Uninstall) OneDrive.

 ## Game Engines and 3d
    1. Download and Install (Unity & Unreal) Game Engine with all components.